 It's OK to Ask...about Suicide

-Second ACT: As counselors work with seniors on knowing how to access mental-health resources after graduation, and the importance of remembering A-C-T (acknowledge, care, treatment), here are helpful resources for young adults and their parents.
+Second ACT: As counselors work with seniors on knowing how to access mental-health resources after graduation, and the importance of remembering A-C-T (acknowledge, care, treatment), here are helpful resources for young adults.